Skip to main content

 Image used with permission by copyright holder

 Sailors and fishermen along the northern coast of America first adopted these chunky sweater designs from their brethren on the other side of the Atlantic.
 That is why heavy wool sweaters, especially cable knit designs, are synonymous with New England.
 Wool is very effective at insulating heat and repelling water, which proved effective for more than just seafaring.
-By the late-1800s, everyone from farmers and lumberjacks to factory workers and firefighters were wearing chunky wool sweaters.
+By the late 1800s, everyone from farmers and lumberjacks to factory workers and firefighters were wearing chunky wool sweaters.

-Cable knit and large rib knits aren’t just decorative, they create a sweater with a lot of give for comfort and mobility.
+Cable knit and large rib knits aren’t just decorative; they create a sweater with a lot of give for comfort and mobility.
 The larger gaps on the knit also allow breathability because layering that much wool on top of your body can cause your body to overheat even in cold environments.
 The shawl neck replaced a jacket collar and provided the functionality to flip up in adverse weather conditions.
 The roll neck became popular in the late 1800s as a functional feature that can roll up or down depending on the weather.
 This was a more adaptable alternative to a standard turtleneck.
 Cardigans began to feature zippers in the early 1900s and became an outerwear option.

-Man wearing a blue cable knit turtleneck sweater.
+Man wearing a blue cable knit turtleneck sweater

 Image used with permission by copyright holder

 A variety of natural and artificial fabrics have been introduced to the commercial sweater market over the past few decades.
-Cashmere and alpaca are more luxurious options because they’re softer but they sacrifice durability.
+Cashmere and alpaca are more luxurious options because they’re softer, but they sacrifice durability.
 Alpaca has grown in popularity over recent years but has not yet become a commercially available textile.
 When you’re looking for an all-natural chunky sweater, the best option is a blend.
 Something that is at least 75% wool with a mix of cashmere, alpaca, or both will provide sufficient durability while offering a softer feel.
 The only issue is that, while still cheaper than full cashmere, blends are more expensive than full wool and much less common.

-Artificial fabrics have created a whole new “performance” category to the sweater market.
+Artificial fabrics have created a whole new “performance” category in the sweater market.
 These fabrics can be divided into two categories: poly and stretch.
 All fabrics that begin with names that begin with poly are carbon-based textiles derived from crude oil.
 They are essentially just a cheaper alternative to natural fabrics and allow brands to cut prices.
 Stretch fabrics are elastic-based and are used to provide an easier range of motion in garments traditionally made from natural fabrics.
-The explosion in stretch fabrics, usually featuring between 2% and 10% elastic, are a byproduct of the athleisure movement.
+The explosion in stretch fabrics, usually featuring between 2% and 10% elastic, is a byproduct of the athleisure movement.

 A chunky sweater that features a natural and artificial blend allows a brand to provide the best of both worlds.
-Wool or cashmere provides durability, protection, and insulation while artificial fabrics provide mobility and cut the cost of the garment for everyone involved.
+Wool or cashmere provides durability, protection, and insulation, while artificial fabrics provide mobility and cut the cost of the garment for everyone involved.
 The choice between artificial and natural fabrics comes down to what you’re looking for in your chunky sweater.
-If you want longevity, durability, warmth, and protection from the elements then stick to 100% natural fabrics.
-If you want something lighter weight, more breathable, easily machine washable, and flexible then go with an artificial blend.
+If you want longevity, durability, warmth, and protection from the elements, then stick to 100% natural fabrics.
+If you want something lighter weight, more breathable, easily machine washable, and flexible, then go with an artificial blend.

 A cream colored cable knit shawl collar cardigan.